Idyllwild Arts Foundation: Idyllwild Arts Summer Program

 The Idyllwild Arts Summer Program which began in the summer of 1950, includes more than 95 workshops.
 These are taught by professional artist-teachers, in dance, music, theatre, visual arts, creative writing, poetry, filmmaking, and Native Arts.

-The program for young people features a Children's Center whose participants range in age from 5 to 12 and who select classes and workshops in a variety of arts including multi-arts, dance, piano, theatre, visual arts, poetry and journal writing.
+The program for young people features a Children's Center whose participants range in age from 5 to 12 and who select classes and workshops in a variety of arts including multi-arts, dance, piano, theatre, visual arts, poetry, and journal writing.

 Junior Artist's Center (ages 11–13) and Youth Arts Center (ages 13–18) offer courses to accommodate a broad range of skill levels and a wide variety of art experiences.
-Music opportunities include musical theatre, piano classes, jazz workshop, two bands, two orchestras and chamber music.
+Music opportunities include musical theatre, piano classes, jazz workshops, two bands, two orchestras, and chamber music.
 Visual artists can select courses from introductory art exploration to ceramics, advanced painting and drawing, jewelry, photography, computer animation, mixed media, and video production.
-Writers can take poetry, fiction and playwriting workshops.
-Dancers participate in ballet, jazz and modern.
+Writers can take poetry, fiction, and playwriting workshops.
+Dancers participate in ballet, jazz, and modern.
 Actors may take up to six weeks of Theatre Festival workshops, each of which includes a major performance.

 Each year, Idyllwild Arts provides financial aid for young people with limited financial resources: twenty-five percent of young people who participate in an arts workshop are awarded financial aid totaling approximately $500,000.

-Part of the program involves theme-related workshops, seminars and performances featuring artists, poets and musicians.
+Part of the program involves theme-related workshops, seminars, and performances featuring artists, poets, and musicians.
 Programs include: Native American Arts, Metals Week & the Chamber Music Festival.

-The culmination of the Summer Program is celebrated with a concert by the Festival Choir, Festival Wind Ensemble and the Festival Orchestra.
+The culmination of the Summer Program is celebrated with a concert by the Festival Choir, Festival Wind Ensemble, and the Festival Orchestra.
 In previous years this concert ended with a performance of Meredith Willson's "In Idyllwild" by the combined ensembles.